roblaing/erlang-webapp-howto/unit8/README.md

 <h3>Closing the websocket connection</h3>

-To get the browser to signal to the server the websocket connection can be closed because the user has moved to another website or closed the tab, we can use
+I originally got the browser to signal to the server the websocket connection can be closed because the user has moved to another website or closed the tab, we can use

 ```javascript